-When you are ready to perform a regression test cycle, the Testimony Administrator is able to activate the recording process.
+When you are ready to perform a regression test cycle, the Testimony Administrator is able to activate the recording process - which can be either started immediately, or scheduled for a specific time and duration.
 This will record all technical operations upon the SAP source system including activities such as SAP GUI dialog transactions and RFC / BAPI calls.
 Immediately after activating the recording, a backup of the source (SAP production) system should be taken.
 This will be used as the basis for the creation of the playback system.
 It is typically envisaged that a period of approximately 24 hours of operational activity would be recorded.
 At the end of the 24 hour recording period, the Testimony Administrator deactivates the recording process.
 Due to the unique manner in which Testimony operates, the impact on the production system is near zero (in terms of response times and system performance).